lmammino/iteration-protocols-workshop/03-iterator-protocol/README.md

 Sounds familiar, right?

-> ℹ️  **Note:** this protocol is implicit, in fact, we don't have to explicitly tell JavaScript that the object implements some sort of iterator interface.
+> **Note**: this protocol is implicit, in fact, we don't have to explicitly tell JavaScript that the object implements some sort of iterator interface.
 This is an application of **duck typing** ([_"If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck"_](https://en.wikipedia.org/wiki/Duck_test) 🦆).
 This means that if an iterator behaves like an iterator than it can be considered an iterator.

 Ok, let's see an example.
 Let's say we want to implement a generic _countdown_ utility that gives us all the numbers from a positive `n` to 0: